 If you spend a lot of time in front of a monitor not only can your face be quite tense (without realising), but optic nerve (which transmits images to the brain) tires.

 What to do?
 Here are two excellent yoga exercises:

 - Sit on the chair without moving no other part of the body, rotate gaze clockwise imagining that you look at a large clock on the line at 12, 3, 6, 9 and again at 12.
 Repeat this exercise five times in both directions.
 If you feel your eyes are tired, do the palming technique.
 Cover your eyes closed with the palms of your hands, without pressuring eyeballs.
 For good energising and refreshing vision, rub your hands apart until you feel that heat.

 - Standing, with the body straight, let head back relaxed.
 Orient look to the root of the nose.
 Eye muscles must be completely relaxed.
 Hold the position 3-5 minutes.
 At the first signs of fatigue perform palming technique outlined above.
 Upon completion, you’ll realise refreshing eye movement, magnification eyepiece magnetism, dynamic attention and lucidity greatly expanded.

 12. Meditate at the office

 Meditation can be a good source to eliminate stress.
 Just sit quietly and close your eyes.
 You will immediately begin to calm your mind.
 Meditation is awareness of what it is today.
 Nothing more, nothing less, just what it is.
 It means being aware of what is already happening now.
-It is what is called “consciousness-witness”, like watching a film whose images menus before you.
+It is what is called “consciousness-witness”, like watching a film whose images are like menus in front of you.
 Thoughts come and go.
-Do not try to capture any thought and create a story from him.
-Don’t you force bad thoughts go away.
+Do not try to capture any thought and create a story from it.
+Don’t force bad thoughts to go away.
 Just let them come and go.
 This is Vipassana – meditation without an object.

 Meditation lowers blood pressure and calms the nervous system.
 It induces calm, awakens intuition and increases concentration.
 The effects are cumulative and will continue to influence your thoughts throughout the day.
 Ten minutes of meditation or deep relaxation equals two hours of sleep !!!